jpmens/couch-sdb/README.md

   * `data` is the _rdata_ for the domain.
 It is either a single value or an array of similar values, in which case an RRset is built.
   * An optional `ttl` for this RRset.

+## Zone Transfers (AXFR)

+Yep, we do that too.
+The `couch_allnodes`() function does that with a view walker (sorry, this is loose terminology of CDBC).
+It uses a view called `axfr` in the `dns` couchapp in the same database.
+The view does the hard work of producing the resource records to be included in the zone transfer.

 ## Requirements